joinsukesh/Basiscore/CMS Audit/Basiscore.CmsAudit/Readme.md

 4. The **View** button will open a modal and display the item's content changes before & after the save operation.
 The first section will show the differences like this (if any).
 Then you can scroll down to see & compare the fields & values json data.
 ![image](https://github.com/joinsukesh/Basiscore/assets/24619393/2950d33e-7646-4117-83ad-cdaed517018e)

+### DELETE LOGS
+Eventually, the database table is going to get filled with numerous rows and it is recommended to and delete historical records.
+For this you have two options.

-5. Go to the **Purge Logs** page.
+**Option 1:** The simpler one.
+Go to the **Purge Logs** page.
 The table will show the number of records in the logs table (`Basiscore_CmsAudit_Items`).
 You can select the date range and click on **DELETE ITEM AUDIT LOGS** to delete all the logs in that date range.
-If you do not wish to have this page available, you can delete it here from your instance folder - _/sitecore/admin/cms-audit/urge-logs.aspx_
+[If you do not wish to have this page available for the users, you can delete it here from your instance folder - _/sitecore/admin/cms-audit/urge-logs.aspx_]

+**Option 2:** There is a `Scheduled Task` item that is installed from the package.
+It is configured to run every 720 hours (30 days).
+The task when triggered will delete

 ## NOTES
 1. There will be one or more logs created depending on the Sitecore event.
 For example, Sitecore triggers both created & saved events when an item is created.